Electric polarization and magnetization in metals: Perturbation theory -- An old-fashioned approach

 and we thus identify

 yielding (\ref{EDM0}).

 Next consider $\eta^{(1)}_{\nu\boldsymbol{R}_2;\mu\boldsymbol{R}_1}(t)$, which from (\ref{GFappendix}) we identify as

-We group the second and final lines of $\eta^{(1)}_{\nu\boldsymbol{R}_2;\mu\boldsymbol{R}_1}(t)$ into $\eta^{(1;\text{a})}_{\nu\boldsymbol{R}_2;\mu\boldsymbol{R}_1}(t)$, and the first and third lines into $\eta^{(1;\text{b})}_{\nu\boldsymbol{R}_2;\mu\boldsymbol{R}_1}(t)$.
+We group the second and final lines of (\ref{EDM1appendix}) into $\eta^{(1;\text{a})}_{\nu\boldsymbol{R}_2;\mu\boldsymbol{R}_1}(t)$, and the first and third lines into $\eta^{(1;\text{b})}_{\nu\boldsymbol{R}_2;\mu\boldsymbol{R}_1}(t)$.
 That is, $\eta^{(1;\text{a})}_{\nu\boldsymbol{R}_2;\mu\boldsymbol{R}_1}(t)$ involves the contributions to $\eta^{(1)}_{\nu\boldsymbol{R}_2;\mu\boldsymbol{R}_1}(t)$ arising from the first term of (\ref{interactionH}), while $\eta^{(1;\text{b})}_{\nu\boldsymbol{R}_2;\mu\boldsymbol{R}_1}(t)$ involves the contributions to $\eta^{(1)}_{\nu\boldsymbol{R}_2;\mu\boldsymbol{R}_1}(t)$ arising from the second term of (\ref{interactionH}).
 After some algebra we find

-where we have integrated by parts and taken any surface terms to vanish; this vanishing is either due to the periodicity of the integrands over the BZ if considering completely filled energy bands, or alternatively using the fact that $f_{n\boldsymbol{k}}$ vanishes at the Brillouin zone boundary for a partly occupied band.
-We have also taken the electric field $\boldsymbol{E}(t)$ to be adiabatically applied at $t=-\infty$ resulting in the ``$i0^+$'' in the denominator.
+where we have integrated by parts and taken any surface terms to vanish; this again demands smoothness of the integrand over BZ and requires the same assumption described in Appendix \ref{Appendix:EDM1}.
+We have also taken the electric field $\boldsymbol{E}(t)$ to be adiabatically applied at $t=-\infty$ resulting in the ``$i0^+$'' in the denominator and in the phase of $e^{-i(\omega+i0^+)t}$.
 We now consider $\eta^{(1;\text{b})}_{\nu\boldsymbol{R}_2;\mu\boldsymbol{R}_1}(t)$.
-Using the completeness relation of the electronic Fock space
+Using the completeness relation in the electronic Fock space

-where $\ket{cv\boldsymbol{k}}\equiv\hat{a}^{\dagger}_{c\boldsymbol{k}}\hat{a}_{v\boldsymbol{k}}\ket{\text{gs}}$, $\ket{cv\boldsymbol{k},c_1v_1\boldsymbol{k}_1}\equiv\hat{a}^{\dagger}_{c\boldsymbol{k}}\hat{a}_{v\boldsymbol{k}}\hat{a}^{\dagger}_{c_1\boldsymbol{k}_1}\hat{a}_{v_1\boldsymbol{k}_1}\ket{\text{gs}}$, \textit{etc}., we find
+where $\ket{cv\boldsymbol{k}}\equiv\hat{a}^{\dagger}_{c\boldsymbol{k}}\hat{a}_{v\boldsymbol{k}}\ket{\text{gs}}$, $\ket{cv\boldsymbol{k},c_1v_1\boldsymbol{k}_1}\equiv\hat{a}^{\dagger}_{c\boldsymbol{k}}\hat{a}_{v\boldsymbol{k}}\hat{a}^{\dagger}_{c_1\boldsymbol{k}_1}\hat{a}_{v_1\boldsymbol{k}_1}\ket{\text{gs}}$, etc., we find

 Notably terms resulting from the first term of the completeness relation (\ref{completenessMulti}), which would involve diagonal matrix elements, cancel one another.
 Then combining (\ref{EDM1a}) with (\ref{EDM1b}) and implementing (\ref{Fouier}), we find